Christopher Lambert

-Christophe Guy Denis Lambert (/ˈlæmbərt/; /fr/; born March 29, 1957), often credited as Christopher Lambert, is a French actor, producer, and writer.
+Christophe Guy Denis Lambert (/ˈlæmbərt/; /fr/; born March 29, 1957), often credited as Christopher Lambert, is an American actor and film producer.
 He started his career playing supporting parts in several French films, and became internationally famous for portraying Tarzan in Greystoke: The Legend of Tarzan, Lord of the Apes (1984).
 For his performance in the film Subway (1985), he received the César Award for Best Actor.
-He is known for his role as Connor MacLeod in the adventure-fantasy film Highlander (1986) and the subsequent television and film franchise of the same name, Raiden in Mortal Kombat (1995), Methodius in Ghost Rider: Spirit of Vengeance (2011), and Arne Seslum in Hail, Caesar!
+He is known for his role as Connor MacLeod in the adventure-fantasy film Highlander (1986) and the subsequent television and film franchise of the same title, Raiden in Mortal Kombat (1995), Methodius in Ghost Rider: Spirit of Vengeance (2011), and Arne Seslum in Hail, Caesar!
 (2016).
 He also served as executive producer for Nine Months (1995).

 Early life

-Christophe Guy Denis Lambert was born in Great Neck, New York, on March 29, 1957, the son of Yolande Agnès Henriette (née de Caritat de Peruzzis), and Georges Lambert-Lamond, a French diplomat at the United Nations.
+Christophe Guy Denis Lambert was born in Great Neck, New York, on March 29, 1957, the son of Yolande Agnès Henriette and Georges Lambert-Lamond, a French diplomat at the United Nations.
 His father was Jewish.
 Due to his father's work, Lambert moved with his parents to Switzerland at the age of two, and was raised in Geneva, where he attended the International School of Geneva and the Institut Florimont until his teenage years, when the family moved to France and settled in Paris.
 Lambert's debut in acting was in a school play age 12.